TendTo/advent-of-code/2023/README.md

 Repository for the [Advent of code 2023](https://adventofcode.com/2023/events) challenge.

+## Expected input-output

+By default the input for each puzzle is read from an `input.txt` file in the same folder as the puzzle.
+The output is written to an `output.txt` file in the same folder as the puzzle.
+Keep in mind that this will overwrite the file if it already exists.

 ## Days

 Each day from the 1st to the 25th of December, a new challenge is released.